 You may consider your situation unique—maybe you’re a teenager and are afraid to talk to an adult.
 Maybe you don’t speak English.
 Perhaps you’re a senior in an assisted living facility and aren’t mobile enough to get away from your abuser.
 Or you’re a Native American living on a reservation where tribal laws are preventing you from getting justice.

-Below, we answer address some of those challenges and hopefully you’ll feel assured that there is help out there no matter what your circumstances may be.
+Below, we answer some of those challenges and hopefully you’ll feel assured that there is help out there no matter what your circumstances may be.

 What if I don’t speak English?